Buying a Short-Term Rental?

 Is there a Rental History or Reviews?

-Often when a home has been short-term rented, there’s a rental history with the home.
+When a home has been short-term rented, there’s usually a rental history with the home.

-A home with good online reviews is a positive for the home.
-It can take six months or so for a new short-term rental to build up its reviews, and they’re important for those considering whether to rent the home.
+A home with good online reviews is always a positive.
+It may take six months or so for a new short-term rental to build up its reviews, and the reviews are important for those considering whether to rent the home.
 The home will often have a following of renters who will return to the home the next year while also referring it to other short-term renters.

 When considering purchasing a short-term rental, the rental history numbers can be misleading if they’re on the low side.
 Homes that have been used a fair amount by the owners will automatically have lower rental numbers.

-Also, if the short-term rental company hasn’t been marketing to its full potential, this will lower the rental numbers too.
+Also, if the short-term rental company hasn’t been marketing to its full potential, it will lower the rental numbers.

 If you have any questions regarding short-term rentals or would like additional information about short-term rentals, please contact us.